-We compared Costco’s legendary hot dog to Sam’s Club’s — and the winner is undeniable
+We compared Costco’s legendary hot dog with Sam’s Club’s — and the winner is undeniable

 - Hollis Johnson

 The hot dog is perhaps the most celebrated item on the menu — even more than the pizza.
-There are two main pillars of its popularity: price, and taste.
+There are two main pillars of its popularity: price and taste.

 - source